WillowStevens/SudokuSolverJS/README.md

 ## Future Improvements

 - **Solve Visualization**: Help the user understand how the algorithm works by visualizing the solving process.
+- **Optimizations**: Improve the efficiency of the backtracking algorithm with ideas such as Constraint Propagation, and Early Termination.

 ## License